-Business owners face a myriad of regulatory checklists when setting up a new venture.
+As a business owner, you are used to facing never-ending checklists to help get your new ventures up and running.
 Before the first customer walks through the door, the new owner has already tackled seller’s permits, licensing, zoning, and registration, among other hurdles.
-Even after these boxes have been meticulously checked, businesses selling tangible personal property, and even some providing services, have another major consideration – sales tax.
+Even after these boxes have been meticulously checked, businesses selling tangible personal property, and even some providing services, have another primary consideration – sales tax.

-Depending on your business model, the idea of staying compliant with sales tax regulations can be overwhelming; however, if you get your shop set up properly, compliance is relatively simple.
+Depending on your business model, the idea of staying compliant with sales tax regulations can be overwhelming; however, if you get your shop set up correctly, compliance is relatively simple.

 The following are answers to the most common questions business owners have about sales tax.

 Typically, sales tax is an amount of money that is calculated as a percentage and added to the cost of a product or service.
 Retail sales receive tax, and 45 of the 50 United States enforce this rule.

 2. Do I have to collect sales tax on all of my sales?